SuleVue/studio/README.md

-# Tarik Chat
+# Firebase Studio

-This is Amharic base AI Chatting App that accept images and conversation from the user and responses in prefered language (amharic or english).
+This is a NextJS starter in Firebase Studio.

 To get started, take a look at src/app/page.tsx.